forbesg/forbes-gridsome/src/projects/websites/fish-landscapes.md

 a lightweight static site rather.
 This meant that we were able to acheive fast loading as well as host the site for free on [Netlify](https://netlify.com/).

-The owner of the company was also the owner of Cobble Garden Market, who supply granite setts and kerbs online, and they wanted the design to fit into that of their other company.
+The owner of the company was also the owner of Granite Setts Direct, who supply granite setts and kerbs online, and they wanted the design to fit into that of their other company.